Rabbid76/graphics-snippets/documentation/projection_and_depth.md

 **Model matrix**

-The model matrix defines the location, oriantation and the relative size of a model (object, mesh) in the scene.
+The model matrix defines the location, orientation and the relative size of a model (object, mesh) in the scene.
 The model matrix transforms the vertex positions of a single mesh to world space for a single specific positioning.
-There are different model matrices, one for each combination of a model (object) and a location of the object in the wolrd space.
+There are different model matrices, one for each combination of a model (object) and a location of the object in the world space.

 The model matrix looks like this: